rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 MPI initialization and communications
 _____________________________________

-The mpy modules tries to retain from yade design an important feature: interactive access to the objects of scene (or of multiple scenes in this case), as explained below.
-Interactive execution does not use the `mpiexec` command of OpenMPI, a pool of workers is spawned by the mpy module after yade startup, instead.
-In production one may use passive jobs, and in that case `mpiexec` will preceed the call to yade.
+The mpy modules tries to retain one of Yade's most important features: interactive access to the objects of scene (or of multiple scenes in this case), as explained below.
+Interactive execution does not use the `mpiexec` command of OpenMPI, instead, a pool of workers is spawned by the mpy module after Yade startup.
+In production one may use passive jobs, and in that case `mpiexec` will preceed the call to Yade.

 .. note:: Most examples in this page use 4 mpi processes.
 It is not a problem, in principle, to run the examples even if the number of available cores is less than 4 (this is called oversubscribing (it may also fail depending on OS and MPI implementation).
 There is no performance gain to expect from oversubscribing but it is useful for experiments (e.g. for testing the examples in this page on a single-core machine).